ericyz/carsalesdemo/README.md

 ## Design Decision
 ### Why choose SOA
 The key point to use SOA is to decouple software components.
 SAO allows a structure that a centralized web API serves different clients, such as iOS apps, Desktop apps and web apps.
-In this case, every client and server is a seperated component and the uri is the interface allowing them.
+In this case, every client and server is a separate component and the uri is the interface allowing them.

 ## Authentication
 Currently, there is no logging module in the requirement.
 Therefore, the API is public at the moment.
 When the project has role-based operation or user data, the authentication will be introduced to protect the API resources.
 Since JavaScript app is operated on client side or untrusted client, when using OAuth2, only implicit or resource owner password credentials grant could be applied.